JimzyLui/DevLeague-Modules/Git/Git Flow/README.md

 resolves #6
 ```

-## Introduce Git Hub CLI

-only expose them to hub.github.com we do not need to recommend or support it.

-_some students ask if it's possible to create PRs from cli_

-- install the `hub` command

 ### Exercises & Projects
 Perform a live interactive demo of using both strategies as they are introduced.